Flood Insurance

 Flood Insurance in Florida

-Call your agent today to discuss your Flood Insurance needs.
+Call an Agent today to discuss your Flood Insurance needs.

-Losses due to flooding are not typically covered under most homeowners policies, so it may be wise to consider adding a Florida Flood Insurance policy for complete protection.
+Losses due to flooding are not typically covered under most homeowners policies, so it may be wise to consider adding a PTI Flood Insurance policy for complete protection.

 Why Consider Florida Flood Insurance?

 Floods are the top natural disaster in the United States.
-You don’t need to live near a lake, river or the coast to experience a flood.
+You don’t need to live near a lake or coast to experience a flood.
 In fact, 25 percent of flood losses come from low- to moderate-risk areas in Florida.

 That’s why it’s important to protect your home and valuables with Flood Insurance.